-It can be very hard to stop your bunny chewing and trying to burrow into your couch, as soon as you leave the room they seem to make it a mission to find out why you like spending so much time there.
-Unfortunately, this can include nibbling the soft edges off or jumping up on top and try burrowing into the cushions.
+It can be very hard to stop your bunny chewing and trying to burrow into your couch.
+As soon as you leave the room they seem to make it a mission to find out why you like spending so much time there.
+Unfortunately, this can include nibbling the soft edges off or jumping up on top and trying to burrowing into the cushions.
 Don't worry you are not the first person to have this problem and there are lots of quite simple bunny proofing things you can do to help stop the damage.